-Key 2011 Compensation Decisions.
-We believe that the 2011 compensation of our named executive officers was appropriate and properly aligned with both our 2011 corporate performance and each officer's 2011 individual performance.
-Key executive compensation decisions in 2011 included:
+Key 2012 Compensation Decisions.
+We believe that the 2012 compensation of our named executive officers was appropriate and properly aligned with both our 2012 corporate performance and each officer's 2012 individual performance.
+Key executive compensation decisions in 2012 included:

-- Market-Driven Base Salary Increases.
-In March 2011, our compensation committee met to determine the annual base salaries of our named executive officers, and approved raises in the range of 3.25% to 10.0%.
-On an aggregated basis, the annual base salaries for our named executive officers are consistent with median salary levels for similarly situated executives at companies in our market comparison group.
-The foregoing base salary increases were intended to bring the executives' salaries into line with this pay positioning. - Increase in Percentage of Bonuses Tied to Corporate Performance.
-For 2011, the compensation committee increased the portion of executive bonuses tied to the achievement of corporate objectives.
-For 2011, our President and Chief Executive Officer's bonus was based 100% on the achievement of the company's goals (unchanged from 2011).
-The bonuses for our other named executive officers were based 75% on the achievement of corporate goals (increased from 60% in 2010) and 25% on the achievement of individual goals (decreased from 40% in 2010).
-The change to the relative weighting of these levels in 2011 was made to further align the compensation of our named executive officers with the performance of the company. - Achievement Levels for Corporate and Individual Performance.
-In January 2012, our compensation committee determined that the achievement level of the corporate performance objectives was 65%.
+• No change in base salaries.
+In March 2012, our compensation committee met and determined not to raise the annual base salaries of our named executive officers for 2012.
+This decision was made at the discretion of the compensation committee after reviewing the performance of the company both in relation to its stated objectives and relative to the performance of the company as a whole over the course of 2011.
+Among other items, the compensation committee noted that the achievement level of the corporate performance objectives for 2011 was 65%.
+This decision was consistent with the compensation committee's desire to pay for performance.

+• Achievement levels for corporate and individual performance.
+In January 2013, our compensation committee determined that the achievement level of the corporate performance objectives for 2012 was 95%.
 This decision was made at the discretion of the compensation committee after reviewing the performance of the company both in relation to its stated objectives and relative to the performance of the company as a whole over the course of the year.
-As our President and Chief Executive Officer's bonus is based 100% on the achievement of the company's goals, Mr. Schroeder was awarded a bonus of 65% of his target bonus.
-The compensation committee determined that the achievement levels of individual performance goals during 2011 for our named executive officers other than our President and Chief Executive Officer ranged between 90% and 115%, which, factoring in the weighting of the corporate achievement level, resulted in bonus awards for our executive officers other than our President and Chief Executive Officer that ranged from 71% to 78% of their respective targets. - Continued Emphasis on Long-Term Incentive Awards.
-As part of the company's efforts to align executive compensation with the long-term financial interests of the company's stockholders, the compensation committee determined that the 2011 bonuses of our President and Chief Executive Officer and our Senior Vice President and Chief Financial Officer would be paid entirely in stock options, and the 2011 bonuses of the other named executive officers would be paid half in cash and half in stock options.
-All such stock options granted in lieu of cash bonuses for 2011 vest six months after the grant date.
-Stock option awards were also granted to our named executive officers in March 2011.
-Mr. Schroeder received a unique award that vests over six years, with the majority of the award vesting during the second half of that period.
-The grant to Mr. Schroeder was made as a retention award.
-The other named executive officers received awards that vest over four years.
-In each case, the award was made to tie the officer's compensation with the long-term performance of the company.
+As our President and Chief Executive Officer's bonus is based 100% on the achievement of the company's goals, Mr. Schroeder was awarded a bonus of 95% of his target bonus.
+The compensation committee determined that the achievement levels of individual performance goals during 2012 for our named executive officers other than our President and Chief Executive Officer ranged between 100% and 115%, which, factoring in the weighting of the corporate achievement level, resulted in bonus awards for our executive officers other than our President and Chief Executive Officer that ranged from 96% to 100% of their respective target incentive opportunities.
+The compensation committee determined these awards after meeting with our President and Chief Executive Officer in a closed session to complete a detailed review of the performance of these executive officers.